Auditing Credit Courses

 CSU Student Internal Complaint Process and Contact Info

 Pursuant to the United States Department of Education's Program Integrity Rule, each institution of higher education is required to provide all prospective and current students with the contact information for the state agency or agencies that handle complaints against postsecondary education institutions offering distance learning within that state.
 Students are encouraged to utilize California State University's internal complaint or review policies and procedures prior to filing a complaint with a state agency.
 For a copy of the CSU internal complaints process, go to the CSU Policies Website.
-Should the student wish to file a complaint in their home state please select the state contact from the Consumer Protection State Contacts List to file a complaint directly in their state.
+Should the student wish to file a complaint in their home state please select the state contact from the State Authorization Guide to file a complaint directly in their state.

 Disability Resource Center